yash777u/Demmo/README.md

-Sure!
-Here's a detailed documentation section for the backend configuration, setup, and testing to include in your README file:

----

 ## Backend Setup and Configuration

 This section guides you through setting up and running the backend of the project, which uses Spring Boot, Spring Security, and Redis for session management.